 - G. Remedies.
 Both Parties expressly agree that a breach of any confidentiality obligations by the receiving Party, its Affiliates or subsidiaries, or an employee is highly likely to cause significant, irreparable harm to the disclosing Party and that the disclosing Party shall be entitled, in that case, to temporary, preliminary and/or injunctive relief, or any other equitable remedy deemed appropriate by the reviewing court, to protect its interests in its Confidential Information.
 Should the receiving Party learn of a breach of this Agreement, the receiving Party shall immediately notify the disclosing Party of the nature of the breach and the Confidential Information that has been disclosed.
 The receiving Party shall take all necessary steps to immediately cure such breach and to ensure no further release of any Confidential Information.
-Should the Confidential Information, such Party shall immediately notify the other Party of the nature of the breach and the Confidential Information that has been disclosed.
-Such Party shall take all necessary steps to immediately cure such breach and to ensure no further release of any Confidential Information that has been disclosed.
+Should either Party learn of a disclosure of the other Party's Confidential Information, such Party shall immediately notify the other Party of the nature of the breach and the Confidential immediately notify the other Party of the nature of the Derach and the Confidential Information that has been disclosed.
+Such Party shall take all necessary steps to immediately notify the other Party of the nature of the Derach and the Confidential Information that has been disclosed.
 Such Party shall take all necessary steps to immediately cure such breach and to ensure no further release of any Confidential Information. - H. Survivability.
 It is expressly agreed by the Parties that the provisions of this Section shall survive the expiration or termination, for any reason, of this Agreement and shall be binding on each Party, its successors and assigns for the benefit of the other Party and its Affiliates, successors and assigns.